Rhyming and Stealing

 2. “Only Fools and Horses in the OED”, Oxford Dictionary blogs, 2018.

-3. Peter Tamony, Americanisms: Content and Continuum, 1964, quoted in the OED entry for “eighty-six”.
+3. Peter Tamony, Americanisms: Content and Continuum, 1964, quoted in in “eighty-six”, OED.

 Me Talk Pretty Ludling